Totone/react-component-maker/README.md

 - Create an `ComponentName-container.jsx` file
 - Create an `ComponentName.scss` file

 And if you want to create another component you HAVE TO do this again, and again...
+AND OF COURSE you HAVE TO fill every file in this folder.

-This script allows you to create everything needed with a single command, seriously enhancing your coding times!
+This script allows you to create everything needed with a single command, with prefilled files, seriously enhancing your coding times!

 ### How to use it

 - Simple.
 Just call the script with the new component's name as an argument.
 - If argument is not set, script asks you what name you want for your new component.
+- Choose if the new element is a view component or a single component
 - If a component with the same name already exists, the script warns you & ends.
 - Else, it creates & fills files to get the component directly usable in your project.